azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 helm --kubeconfig workload list -Aa
 ```

-If the addons stall during installation for an extended period of time (e.g. 10 minutes or more) then it is possible tha the addon provider's `helm upgrade --install` command has encountered an error.
-If this happens, check for any `helmreleases` on the management cluster that are not yet in a `Deployed` state and investigate the corresponding resources on the workload cluster, including any pods which are not in a `Running` state.
-Further investigation of the root cause of the issues for any problematic pod may be required.
+If the addons stall during installation for an extended period of time (e.g. 10 minutes or more) then it is possible that one or more of the the addon provider's `helm upgrade --install` commands have encountered an error.
+If this happens, start by checking for any `helmreleases` on the management cluster that are not yet in a `Deployed` state then investigate the corresponding resources for that Helm release on the workload cluster, including any pods which are not in a `Running` state.
+Further investigation into the root cause of the issues for any problematic pod may be required.

-Possible issues at this stage include (but are not limit to):
+Possible errors at this stage include (but are not limit to):

-- Failure to create `PersistentVolume` resources on the workload cluster that may be required for some addons (e.g. the `kube-prometheus-stack` and `loki-stack` addons).
+- Failure to create `PersistentVolume` resources on the workload cluster which are required by some addons (e.g. the `kube-prometheus-stack` and `loki-stack` Helm releases which are part of the monitoring stack addon).
 This may be caused by insufficient volume quota in the target OpenStack project or other Cinder CSI misconfiguration on the workload cluster.

 - Failure to create `Service` resources of type `LoadBalancer` on the workload cluster (e.g. if the NGINX ingress controller addon is enabled).
 This again may be caused by insufficient OpenStack quotas or permissions.

 - Network IP range clashes.
 For example, the [workload cluster's internal network config](https://github.com/azimuth-cloud/capi-helm-charts/blob/37ab14468c5b6abeec75aa12e5328bb6468e84c8/charts/openstack-cluster/values.yaml#L34-L45) may clashes with other important IP addresses such as the CIDR for the OpenStack subnet on which the cluster was provisioned or some cloud-specific on-site DNS servers.
+In this case, the workload cluster's internal networking config may need to be modified via the Helm values.

 ### Remaining Nodes and Addons

-Once the essential addons required for a functional cluster (e.g. a [CNI](https://github.com/azimuth-cloud/capi-helm-charts/tree/main/charts/cluster-addons#container-network-interface-cni-plugins)) have been installed, the remaining control plane and worker nodes for the cluster will be provisioned and the addon installation process will proceed until all workload cluster addons are installed.
+Once the essential addons which are required for a functional cluster (e.g. a [CNI](https://github.com/azimuth-cloud/capi-helm-charts/tree/main/charts/cluster-addons#container-network-interface-cni-plugins)) have been installed, the remaining control plane and worker nodes for the cluster will be provisioned and the addon installation process will proceed until all workload cluster addons are installed.

 Any errors while provisioning the remaining cluster nodes will appear in the `capo-controller-manager` pod logs on the management cluster.

-Any errors while installing the cluster addons will likely appear either in the `cluster-api-addon-provider` pod logs on the management cluster, in the output of `helm --kubeconfig workload list -aA` on the workload cluster, or in any of the logs or events for pods in an unready state on the workload cluster.
+Any errors encountered while installing the cluster addons will likely appear either in the `cluster-api-addon-provider` pod logs on the management cluster, in the output of `helm --kubeconfig workload list -aA` on the workload cluster, or in any of the logs or events for pods in an unready state on the workload cluster.